Bbert88/surfs-up/README.md

-# Analysis of Hawaii Weather Data using Pyhton libraries: Pandas and SQLAlchemy
+# Analysis of Hawaii Weather Data using Python libraries (Pandas and SQLAlchemy ORM), Flask, and SQLite

 ## Overview